Lightstreamer/Lightstreamer-example-StockList-client-angular2/README.md

 ```js
 var lsClient = new LightstreamerClient("http://localhost:8080","DEMO");
 ```
-in `app/stock.service.ts` and change it accordingly.
+in `stock-list.service.ts` and change it accordingly.

 The demo is now ready to be launched.